The Autistic Spectrum in Children

 - Little to no interest in creating peer relationships

-Because every case of autism is different, every autism treatment plan needs to be personalized to confront the specific needs of the child.
-Depending on the child, some treatments include behavioral treatments, medication or both.
+Every case involving the autistic spectrum in toddlers is different, so every therapy plan needs to be personalized to attend to the specific needs of the child.
+Depending on the child, some forms of care will include behavioral therapy, medication or both.
 Many treatments involve a therapist coming to a patient’s home to perform treatment in a comfortable place.
-It’s also common for people with autism to experience sleep disturbance, seizures or gastrointestinal issues, so these medical issues will also be addressed.
-This could greatly assist with attention, learning and other behaviors.
+With the right combination of remedies, autism spectrum disorder symptoms can be managed well.
+Family members should also be involved, so they can receive instruction on how to help their child cope.